astreum/whitepaper/README.md

 ### Blocks

-A Block consists of the block body and the validator's ed25519 signature of the body's merkle tree hash.
+A Block consists of the block body and the validator's ed25519 signature of the body's merkle tree root.

 The block body has: